 Does This Bring Me Joy?

 I’ll also admit that I rolled my eyes more than once while reading The Life Changing Magic of Tidying Up.
-The idea of talking to clothing seemed a little unusual.
+It’s a great book, but the idea of talking to clothing seemed a little unusual.
 I also realized that the great majority of things that are necessary to my daily life don’t bring me joy (laundry, kids’ toys, etc).
 I figured the KonMari system must not work for moms.

 It wasn’t until I was helping my kids deep clean their rooms at the change of seasons that I realized the value of her system.
 Their clothes may not bring me joy, but they loved certain items and were only wearing those items the majority of the time anyway.